Skip to main content

-The Chat page in Edit Ontology mode shows how AstroBee understands your business data model.
+The Chat page in Edit Data Layer mode shows how AstroBee understands your business data model.
 Here you can explore entities, view their properties and relationships, and make changes using natural language to improve how AstroBee interprets your data.

 Interface overview